Schedule Configuration

 schedule-log can be used in two ways:

-• Redirects all resticprofile log entries to the syslog server.
-In that case the parameter is a URL like: udp://server:514 or tcp://127.0.0.1:514
+• Redirect all resticprofile log entries to the syslog server.
+In this case, the parameter is a URL like udp://server:514 or tcp://127.0.0.1:514.

-Starting from version 0.11.0, schedule-priority accepts two values:
+schedule-priority accepts two values:

-schedule-priority is not available for windows task scheduler, nor crond
+schedule-priority is not available for crond.

 schedule

-The most general form is:
+The general form is:

 weekdays year-month-day hour:minute:second

-• use * to mean any
+• Use * to mean any

-• use , to separate multiple entries
+• Use , to separate multiple entries

-• use .. for a range
+• Use .. for a range

 Here are a few examples (taken from the systemd documentation):